The Founder's Guide to

 Overview

 Worklife is a venture capital firm founded by Brianne Kimmel, dedicated to shaping the future of work.
-Established in the United States, the firm focuses on supporting creators, designers, developers, and other professionals in launching their projects and businesses.
-Worklife emphasizes flexibility in work arrangements, allowing individuals to pursue entrepreneurial ventures regardless of their background.
+Established in the United States, the firm focuses on supporting creators, designers, developers, and other innovators in launching their projects and businesses.
+Worklife emphasizes flexibility in work arrangements, recognizing the potential for anyone to start a venture.

 Learn More